Origins of World War II (game)

 Origins of World War II is a board game published by Avalon Hill in 1971 that combines a wargame with international diplomacy to simulate the diplomatic conditions that led to the outbreak of World War II.

 Description

-Origins of War War II is a game for 2–5 players, in which each players takes on the role of one of five world powers in the mid-1930s (USA, France, UK, Russia, Germany).
+Origins of World War II is a game for 2–5 players, in which each player takes on the role of one of five world powers in the mid-1930s (USA, France, UK, Russia, Germany).
 Each attempts to promote the diplomatic objectives of their country while preventing the other players from achieving theirs.

 Gameplay

 The game starts in 1933, and each turn represents one year.
 The game ends in 1939, at the end of the sixth turn.

 Objectives

 Each player has a particular set of objectives, each of which provides a set number of victory points.
 These will differ from player to player — one player may earn 2 victory points for establishing an understanding with Italy, another player may earn no victory points or more victory points for the same thing.